LPCIC/elpi/ELPI.md

   semantics of Prolog

-- [Determinacy checking](#determinacy-checking) ensures that predicates marked as deterministic behave as single-valued relations and that their outputs have the expected determinacy.
+- [Determinacy checking](#determinacy-checking) ensures that predicates marked as functional behave as single-valued relations and that their outputs have the expected determinacy.

 - [Syntactic constraints](#syntactic-constraints) are goals suspended on